 Surprisingly, the amount of Spokane natives I speak to that have never visited the Deep Creek portion of Riverside State Park is high.
 This realization hurts my heart a bit.
-Located just beyond Spokane in Nine Mile Falls, is one of the most diverse corners of our state park.
+Located just beyond Spokane, WA in Nine Mile Falls, is one of the most diverse corners of our state park.
 Equal only to the photograph-worthy landscapes is the impressive accessibility of this section.
 There is truly something for everyone to see and everyone to access.

-My Trip to Deep Creek at Riverside State Park
+A Recent Trip to Riverside State Park

 Q and I recently ventured out to check on an eagle’s nest I saw last year.
 I hoped to catch Mom or Dad keeping watch of a young one in the nest.
-Parking at the main lot off Carlson Rd, we crossed the road and jumped onto a single dirt trail that starts just across the parking lot.
+Parking at the main lot off Carlson Rd, we crossed the road and jumped onto a single dirt trail that started just across the parking lot.
 These trails wind around a bit.
 However, if you stay straight and to the left, you will parallel the river and the Centennial Trail.
 If you start heading right, you’ll be in for a bit of a climb before looping back, but the views are great!
 This day, however, we had one goal, so straight forward we went.
 It happened to be springtime when we went, and the arrowleaf balsamroot lined our 2-mile path to the top.
 Tough to look at, right?

 As you can see, we did get lucky that day, and the quick trip included the added bonus of a great look at this bald eagle perched by the nest.